OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 - One-time Token
 - CAPTCHA

-While these are a very strong CSRF defense, it does create a huge impact on the user experience.
-For applications that are in need of high security for some operations (password change, money transfer etc.), these techniques should be used along with token based mitigation.
-Please note that tokens by themselves can mitigate CSRF, developers should use these techniques only to achieve additional security for their high sensitive operations.
+While these are a very strong CSRF defense, it can create a significant impact on the user experience.
+As such, they would generally only be used for security critical operations (such as password change, money transfers, etc.), alongside the other defences discussed in this cheat sheet.

 ## Login CSRF

-Most developers tend to ignore CSRF vulnerability on login forms as they assume that CSRF would not be applicable on login forms because user is not authenticated at that stage.
-That assumption is false.
-CSRF vulnerability can still occur on login forms where the user is not authenticated, but the impact/risk view for it is quite different from the impact/risk view of a general CSRF vulnerability (when a user is authenticated).
+Most developers tend to ignore CSRF vulnerability on login forms as they assume that CSRF would not be applicable on login forms because user is not authenticated at that stage, however this assumption is not always true.
+CSRF vulnerabilities can still occur on login forms where the user is not authenticated, but the impact and risk is different.

-With a CSRF vulnerability on login form, an attacker can make a victim login as them and learn behavior from their searches or user can be logged in on attacker account (using CSRF), and then entering their credit card details to make a purchase.
+For example, if an attacker uses CSRF to authenticate a victim on a shopping website using the attacker's account, and the victim then enters their credit card information, an attacker may be able to purchase items using the victim's stored card details.
 For more information about login CSRF and other risks, see section 3 of [this](https://seclab.stanford.edu/websec/csrf/csrf.pdf) paper.

 Login CSRF can be mitigated by creating pre-sessions (sessions before a user is authenticated) and including tokens in login form.
 You can use any of the techniques mentioned above to generate tokens.
 Remember that pre-sessions cannot be transitioned to real sessions once the user is authenticated - the session should be destroyed and a new one should be made to avoid [session fixation attacks](http://www.acrossecurity.com/papers/session_fixation.pdf).
 This technique is described in [Robust Defenses for Cross-Site Request Forgery section 4.1](https://seclab.stanford.edu/websec/csrf/csrf.pdf).